ClusterLabs/pacemaker/doc/sphinx/Clusters_from_Scratch/apache.rst

       pcsd: active/enabled

-Once we've finished whatever activity required us to move the resources to pcmk-1 (in our case nothing), we can then allow the cluster to resume normal operation by removing the new constraint.
+Once we've finished whatever activity required us to move the resources to pcmk-1 (in our case nothing), the new constraint is no longer needed, and so we can remove it.
 Due to our first location constraint and our default stickiness, the resources will remain on pcmk-1.

 We will use the **pcs resource clear** command, which removes all temporary constraints previously created by **pcs resource move** or **pcs resource ban**.